Calm Is Not Slow. Calm Is Precise.

 choose fewer, stronger paths

-create structures that actually hold
+build things that actually hold

 Calm doesn’t make you faster.